Bentechy66/mini-ww-bot/docs/gmguide.md

 # Game Master Usage Guide
 This guide will be a step-by-step process for running a game using the bot.
+If you're a player and you want to use the bot, read [this guide](userguide.md) instead.

 ## Game Phases
 A core system of the way this bot works is the concept of *Game Phases*.
 A Game Phase is a global integer that describes what the overall current status of the system is.
 Currently, the game phases